 WHAT IS CHICHARON BULAKLAK INGREDIENTS?

-The main ingredient of Chiraron Bulaklak is the pig intestine.
-It is thoroughly cleaned, washed over and over and frozen right away to be sold in the market.
+The main ingredient of Chiraron Bulaklak is pig mesentery.
+It is part of the intestine which ruffled and looks like a flower.
+See this image here.
+It is thoroughly cleaned, washed over and over, and frozen right away to be sold in the market.
 It is so rare to find here in the USA.
-Our Asian store in the whole Oregon nor in Washington don’t sell them, so I had it transported from California.
+Our Asian stores in the whole of Oregon nor in Washington don’t sell them, so I had them transported from California.

 - Wash the pig intestine thoroughly.
 I washed it four times.